 Managing customer flows

-The general rule is maintaining a distance of 2 m between people, both in the auditorium and elsewhere.
+The general rule is maintaining a sufficient distance between people, both in the auditorium and elsewhere.

 - You can manage customer flows through floor stickers, queue belt barriers and posts, staff training, announcements, signs and staggering.